MVPWorkshop/dot-acp-ui/CONTRIBUTING.md

 - Please do not use the issue tracker for personal support requests, contact contributors over github for support.
 - Please do not open issues or pull requests regarding the code in React (open them in their respective repositories).

+there are 3 options to open an issue, Bug report - Create a report to help us improve, Report a security vulnerability - Privately report a security vulnerability, or open a blank issue, you can see all 3 options under the Issues tab after clicking on the new issue button.

 _Note: Occasionally issues are opened that are unclear, or we cannot verify them.
 When the issue author has not responded to our questions for verification within 7 days then we will close the issue._

 ## Commit